How Hope Academy responded to the threat of COVID-19...

 On Tuesday March 17, Hope Academy Online (HAO) was born, and was a phenomenal success.
 Using our existing technology resources, curriculum materials and a whole lot of creativity, our educators, students and parents embraced this new format for learning.
 As a result, our students headed into the summer months having completed all of their spring semester course requirements to advance to the next grade level.

 Our scholars' health and safety will guide every decision we make.

-We have a four-tiered Safe Return to School Plan that was developed based on recommendations of local, state and national health officials, and has been approved by the Hope Academy Board of Directors.
+We returned to school full-time this fall under the guidelines set forth in our four-tiered Safe Return to School Plan.
+It was developed based on recommendations of local, state and national health officials, and has been approved by the Hope Academy Board of Directors.
 We will continue to respond quickly and appropriately to keep our students safe and healthy.